ghowa/nationalistic-symbols/README.md

 ## Setup

 First you have to manually install Detectron2 and Facenet, see instructions [here](https://github.com/facebookresearch/detectron2/blob/master/INSTALL.md) and [here](https://github.com/sepastian/facenet/blob/master/HOWTO.md).
-After installing Detectron2 and Facenet, you can use pip install -r requirements.txt to install the other needed packages. **Please note that Facenet needs Tensorflow, which as of yet is not running under Python 3.9.**
+After installing Detectron2 and Facenet, you can use pip install -r requirements.txt to install the other needed packages. **Please note that Facenet needs Tensorflow, which as of yet is not running under Python 3.9.
+You can create a virtual environment using Python 3.8 with `python3.8 -m venv .`**

 ## Usage

 Symbol recognition in a video:

-`python demo.py --config configs/nationalist_symbols.yaml --video-input video.mp4 --output output/ --frame-skip 10 --opts MODEL.DEVICE cpu`
+`python scripts/demo.py --config configs/nationalist_symbols.yaml --video-input video.mp4 --output output/ --frame-skip 10 --opts MODEL.DEVICE cpu`

 Create 'output' folder first; annotated video and a json holding all recognized symbols will be stored here.
 Use --frame-skip to speed up the process (only each
 *n*th frame is used for recognition) and use --opts MODEL.DEVICE cpu if you don't have a Nvidia GPU.